 Vectary is a free, browser-based 3D design tool that was built specifically for graphic designers and visual artists who want to get into 3D.
 You can use it to create and customize 3D models for 3D printing, visual art, graphic design, product design, game design, AR and VR projects, or just for fun.
 If you want more advanced features and more storage space, you can also opt for very accessible paid plans which start at only $12 per month.

 You’ll find its user interface simple and intuitive, helping you to quickly transition to 3D modeling and obtain professional-looking results.
 The workflow is easy: you search for a 3D model in the Objects library, and drag and drop it wherever you want on the scene.
 You can also quickly edit it by entering Edit Mode.
 When you’re familiar enough with the 3D tool, you can start creating your own designs from scratch.

-Exporting 3D designs can be done in the most used file formats such as OBJ, STL, DAE, glTF, GLB (Facebook 3D posts format) or USDZ (VR format), while importing 3D files and 2D images is as easy as drag and drop.
-Vectary has integrated lots of 3D repositories such as Google Poly, MyMiniFactory, Sketchfab or Thingiverse so that makes it very easy for you to find inspiration or share your work with the world and start selling.
+Exporting 3D designs can be done in the most used file formats such as OBJ, STL, DAE, glTF, GLB (Facebook 3D posts format), or USDZ (AR format) while importing 3D files and 2D images are as easy as drag and drop.
+Vectary has integrated lots of 3D repositories such as Google Poly, MyMiniFactory, Sketchfab, or Thingiverse so that makes it very easy for you to find inspiration or share your work with the world and start selling.

 Vectary features real-time collaboration which enables you to work together on the same 3D scene with other designers or clients.
-It’s like sharing one design canvas with your colleagues - everyone can see what it’s being worked on in real time.
 You can share your design with a link, just as you would share a Google doc, for people to view it or edit it.
 You can also add comments right in the 3D space, which makes it much easier to know what and where you need to add changes.

 Figma - UI design collaboration tool